starcoinorg/starcoin-cookbook/docs/04-web3/04-interacting-with-the-contract.md

 1. Connect to StarMask
 2. Generate the rawUserTransaction hex string while calling the contract with params
 3. Wake up the StarMask and asking the user to confirm the transaction
-4. Wait until the transaction was confirmed on the Starcoin blockchian, and display the result
+4. Wait until the transaction was confirmed on the Starcoin blockchain, and display the result

-Let's explain each steps in details with examples from [starmask-test-dapp](https://github.com/starcoinorg/starmask-test-dapp).
+Let's explain each step in details with examples from [starmask-test-dapp](https://github.com/starcoinorg/starmask-test-dapp).

 ## 1. Connect to StarMask

-To interact with the Chrome extension StarMask, a Dapp must check wether it is installed or not:
+To interact with the Chrome extension StarMask, a Dapp must check whether it is installed or not:

 ```js
 import StarMaskOnboarding from "@starcoin/starmask-onboarding";